ncatlab/nlab-content/pages/4/4/4/2/2444/content.md

 There are two different notions that one might mean by "complex supermanifolds", and both are in use (the terminology is a mess!):

-1. In the first sense, complex supermanifolds generalize the notion of [[smooth manifolds]] with their [[sheaf]] of smooth complex-valued functions, just as ordinary [[supermanifolds]] are a generalization of ordinary manifold with their sheaf of smooth real-valued functions.
+1. In the first sense, complex supermanifolds (alias __cs manifolds__) generalize the notion of [[smooth manifolds]] with their [[sheaf]] of smooth complex-valued functions, just as ordinary [[supermanifolds]] are a generalization of ordinary manifold with their sheaf of smooth real-valued functions.

    However, considering ordinary smooth manifolds as [[ringed spaces]] with either their sheaves of real or complex smooth functions gives two equivalent categories, whereas this is not true in the case of real and complex supermanifolds; the corresponding functor is neither [[essentially surjective]] nor [[fully faithful]].